Oneflow-Inc/occl/README_vldb.md

 bash train_ofccl_graph_distributed_fp32.sh <NUM_CARDS>
 ```

-Results in Fig.9 were recorded when the stickiness adjustment scheme was not implemented well.
+Results in Fig.9 were recorded when the stickiness adjustment scheme of OCCL was not well implemented.
 The number of context switch and the task queue length can be reported when we uncomment the `DEBUG_CLOCK`, `DEBUG_CLOCK_3D`, and `DEBUG_CLOCK_3D_HOST` macros in [collectives_ofccl.h](/src/include/collectives_ofccl.h), recompile OCCL and OneFlow, and then run train_ofccl_graph_distributed_fp32.sh.

 ----